 Process Safety Management Program Guide

-Chapter 1: What Is a Process Safety Management Program?
+What is a Process Safety Management Program?

 A process safety management (PSM) program is a framework that prevents the unintentional release of highly hazardous chemicals.
 This is to stop catastrophic incidents like fires, explosions, or toxic exposures from happening.
 Aside from protecting workers, PSM keeps communities safe from process safety incidents.